Are you feeling hopeless, isolated and not your usual self?

 If you have had any variation of these thoughts and don’t feel like your usual self, chances are you may be suffering from depression.

-If you are hoping to finally lighten this load and feel like yourself again, contact us today for a free consultation.
+If you are hoping to finally lighten this load and feel like yourself again, contact me today for a free consultation.

 Is anxiety taking over your life?
 Does it feel like you can’t control it no matter how hard you try?
 Have you already tried therapy but found it ineffective?

-If this sounds like you, we’re confident that we can help.
+If this sounds like you, I’m confident that I can help.
 Our practice offers the most effective forms of treatment, to get the relief from anxiety that you deserve.

 When it comes to treating anxiety disorders, research shows that therapy is usually the most effective option.
 That’s because anxiety therapy – as opposed to anxiety medication – treats more than just symptoms to the problem.